Mental health in New Zealand: Treatment in the community

 From the 1960s, patients were encouraged to take charge of their own care, ideally in the community.
 No extra beds were provided in psychiatric hospitals from 1973 on, and a push towards community care (outside of hospitals) was introduced.
 This was intended as a cost saving measure but was also due to the poor reputation of the hospital system.
 By the 1990s, almost all psychiatric hospitals were shut down, sometimes with the consent of their patients.
 The government still provided funding, but now through multiple agencies and charities.
 Patients were either transferred to remaining hospitals, or to residential care or supported accommodation in the community.
 People with intellectual disabilities moved to new lives in the community with care provided by a range of community agencies.

 The 1990s also saw the separation of intellectual handicaps from mental health services, and more attention was paid to Māori, who were over-represented in the mental health system.
 From 2012 on, the Health and Disability Commission has overseen the integration of New Zealand's response to mental health issues.
 LGBT people have more mental health issues than the general population today in New Zealand.
 As in many countries, homosexual people were historically committed to mental institutions and given 'treatment' for what was believed to be a mental illness.
 About 4,000 people in New Zealand are committed to compulsory-detention on the grounds of a mental disorder every year.

 From the 1980s on, there has also been attempts to reduce the stigma of sufferers of mental illness or at least draw attention to their situation.
-In 1981, the band Blam Blam Blam satired New Zealand's optimistic self-image with the song 'There is no depression in New Zealand', which also mentions the use of the drug Valium.
+In 1981, the band Blam Blam Blam satirised New Zealand's optimistic self-image with the song 'There is no depression in New Zealand', which also mentions the use of the drug Valium.
 John Kirwan, a famous All Black, has openly spoken of his battle with depression and is actively involved in mental health and depression awareness campaigns in New Zealand.
 He has written about his depression in the books All Blacks Don't Cry and Stand by Me.
 There are guidelines for the media when dealing with mental health issues.